eugenetriguba/low-level-programming/README.md

 on your system.
 For debugging, `gdb` is useful.
 A `Makefile` is used for common tasks in the project.
 If you'd like to install the setup prerequisites with it, you can run `make setup`.
 However, it assume you are using a machine that has the `pacman` package manager (i.e. Arch Linux or some derivative of it).
+In general though, this will only work on Linux.

 To build the programs, we can run `make build` and later `make clean` to remove the built executables and object files.